surfer05/rust-lang/README.md

 - and Ownership
     - Types that implement `Copy` trait like `i32`, values are copied into the hash map
     - Owned values like `String`, values will be moved and the hash map will be the owner of those values.
+- Iterating over a hash map happens in an arbitrary order.